swaroopar/inprogress-engineer/src/pages/assets/why-inprogress.md

 ## Taking Physical Notes

-Until now, I had been making physical notes of my learnings (which I still love).
+Until now, I have been making physical notes of my learnings (which I still love to do).
 But these notes aren't very practical for many reasons.

 1. Searching through the notes isn't easy.
 Older the topic, the tougher it gets.